Adeoye03/ML/README.md

 # ML
-my ML learning journey
+my ML learning journey:
-learning how to build predictive models and use machine learning algorithms
+learning how to build predictive models and use machine learning algorithms using Python